-See the competitive admission criteria for transfer students applying to the College of Engineering and Applied Science.
+Please see the competitive transfer criteria for the College of Engineering and Applied Science

 Students interested in pursuing an engineering degree from CU-Boulder on the Western Slope of Colorado should check out the Colorado Mesa University/CU-Boulder Mechanical Engineering Partnership Program in Grand Junction.